luizmoretti/BloodCraftManageBannedUnits/README.md

 # BloodCraftManageBannedUnits
-This Python script is designed for servers running the **V Rising** game with the **Bloodcraft** mod.
+This Python script is designed for **V Rising** servers using **Bloodcraft** mod.
 The script automates the process of verifying and removing banned familiars from each player's JSON database before the server starts.
 It reads a list of banned units from the mod's configuration file and compares these with the data in a character JSON file.
 The script then removes any banned familiars from each player's database, saving the modified files and providing a report on the changes made.

 ## How It Works